CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 schema and the new applications.
 It is assumed that the old application is compatible with the old schema and that the new application is compatible with the new schema (otherwise the migration is invalid altogether).
-The interactions between old and new components though is important in understanding this proposal and leads to some classifications of migrations:
+The interactions between old and new components though is important in understanding this proposal and leads to some classifications of migrations based on the compatibility of the schema change with old and new versions of the application:

-* A backward-compatible migration is one where the new schema is compatible with the old applications (otherwise it is considered to be backward-incompatible)
+* A backward-compatible database migration is one where the new schema is compatible with the old applications (otherwise it is considered to be backward-incompatible)
-* A forward-compatible migration is one where the new applications are compatible with the old schema (otherwise it is considered to be forward-incompatible)
+* A forward-compatible database migration is one where the old schema is compatible with the new applications (otherwise it is considered to be forward-incompatible)
-* A fully-compatible migration is one that is both backward-compatible and forward-compatible
+* A fully-compatible database migration is one that is both backward-compatible and forward-compatible
-* A fully-incompatible migration is one that is both backward-incompatible and forward-incompatible
+* A fully-incompatible database migration is one that is both backward-incompatible and forward-incompatible

+Frequently, database migrations include both a schema change and an accompanying application change although there are some database migrations that consist only of a schema change.
+Strictly speaking, a database migration that does not contain a schema change is just an application change like any other application change.
+It is useful though for the purposes of this RFC for application changes deployed independently of a schema change to also be considered database migrations.
+Of interest in the next section is the fact that as defined above, a database migration that consists only of an application change is fully-compatible because it must work with both old and new schema (which are the same) to be valid.

+An example of a database migration that consists of both a schema change and an application change is adding a new column to a table and modifying the application to start referencing that column.
+This database migration can be decomposed into two database migrations: one consisting of the change to add a column to a table, and another to modify the application to reference the new column.
+The next section shows that decomposing migrations can affect the compatibility.

 ### Examples of common migrations in BFD and their compatibility status